AndriyMulyar/bert_document_classification/README.md

 To sustain future development and improvements, we interface [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) for all language model components of our architectures.
 Additionally, their is a [blog post](http://andriymulyar.com/blog/bert-document-classification) describing the idea behind the architecture.

-*This repository contains an updated implementation that corrects are error found in the original version of the preprint*
+*This repository contains an updated implementation that corrects an error found in the original version of the preprint*

 # Installation